Use AI to turn data charts into easy-to-understand sentences. Know More

 Why use dynamic minimum stay restrictions

-1. Operational: The easiest example is that one-night weekend stays usually signal a party, which most short-term rentals want to avoid.
+1. Operational: Check-ins and Check-Outs come with additional operational costs and overhead, which cut into profit.
+Another case is that one-night weekend stays usually signal a party, which most short-term rentals want to avoid.

 The methodology: “opportunity cost” vs “guaranteed revenue”